 I knew I wanted visual text on the screen as I was talking, but I wasn’t quite sure how I wanted to go about it.
 I ended up using Powerpoint to create the slides.
 I found an article that explained how to keep all of transitions and timing when converting it to a video.
 My version of Powerpoint is different than the one they used, it may be because it is on a Mac, so it didn’t work at all.
 I tested it on a few slides and ended up just saving them as JPEGs and exporting them to iPhoto, then importing them into iMovie.

 What I learned:

 I liked the slides in the video, but I wish I had been able to keep the transitions and the timing.
-On the slides with excerpt from Turkle’s book, I wanted to bring in the lines one at a time because I used a typewriter sound clip in the background.
+On the slides with excerpts from Turkle’s book, I wanted to bring in the lines one at a time because I used a typewriter sound clip in the background.
 I think it would have been more visually appealing than watching a stationary screen for 30 seconds.

 I had two shots of myself, one at the beginning and one at the ending.
 I shot them using Photo Booth.
 I just happened to see the effects button and realized I could add effects to videos and not just photos.
 I loved the creepy Hologram effect, I think it worked well with the material I was covering, but it didn’t really match the slide themes.
 I also had issues with the audio level.
 When I imported it to iMovie, I turned up the audio as high as I could, but it just wasn’t enough.